microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 ## Displaying an App Notification

-To display a Notification, an app needs to define a payload using in xml.
+To display a Notification, an app needs to define a payload in xml.
 In the example below, the developer wants to do a bunch of things: Replace a prior chat notification from a friend for a specific chat group.
 The developer also wants to make sure that the notification is deleted in case the user reboots the machine.